Helpful advice for tax practitioners

 You must undergo a proof of identity process when you:

-- apply to register as an individual tax agent, BAS agent or tax (financial) adviser; or
+- apply to register as an individual tax or BAS agent; or

-- complete your annual declaration as a registered individual tax agent, BAS agent or tax (financial) adviser.
+- complete your annual declaration as a registered individual tax or BAS agent.

 This one-off process helps protect your identity and aligns our processes with Australian Government standards.